 The issues are selected at the beginning of the year based on the most critical global challenges to United States foreign policy.
 The program aims to present all sides of each issue in order to inform and educate the public.

-The World Affairs Council of St. Louis series of moderated discussions for the citizens of the St. Louis metropolitan area.
+The World Affairs Council of St. Louis and the University of Missouri – St. Louis series of moderated discussions for the citizens of the St. Louis metropolitan area.
 We find local experts to host speaking sessions on global issues critical to the United States.